SeriousOldMan/Simulator-Controller/Docs/Strategy Workbench.md

 You can use the commands in the *Simulation* menu to start a simulation (similar to use the "Simulate!" button), and to copy the current results over to the *Strategy* tab.
 If you hold the Control key while pressing the "Simulate!" button or choosing the corresponding menu item, the selected scenario will be copied to the *Strategy* tab after the simulation.

 Important: You all know the phrase "Shit in - shit out".
 Therefore please check that the telemetry data, that is used for the strategy simulation, is correct.
 There is a filter that learns, what are correct entries and what are not, but this filter uses a standard variation algorithm and therefore needs a lot of valid data vs. a small amount of invalid data.
 Especially in the beginning, if you only have data from a few laps, double check the results of the simulation and - if you think, they are off, for example for the fuel consumption - use only the data, you entered in the *Initial Conditions* field group for the simulation.
 By the way, you can delete corrupt data, if necessary.
-The telemtry data is stored lap by lap in the CSV files "Electronics.CSV" and "Tyres.CSV", which are located in the folder *Simulator Controller\Database\User\\[simulator]\\[car]\\[track]* (with [simulator], [car] and [track] substituted with the corresponding values) in your user *Documents* folder.
+The telemetry data is stored lap by lap in the CSV files "Electronics.CSV" and "Tyres.CSV", which are located in the folder *Simulator Controller\Database\User\\[simulator]\\[car]\\[track]* (with [simulator], [car] and [track] substituted with the corresponding values) in your user *Documents* folder.
 You can open this file with your favorite editor and delete the suspicious lines.
 Another approach is to use the "Cleanup Data" command from the data selection popup.
 It will remove all entries from the telemetry database, whose values are way off the average value.
 Only the values for the currently selected driver (or in case "All" are selected, your own driver) will be considered during the cleanup process, and if you have configured a data replication to the Team Server, the entries will be deleted there as well.

 ### Strategy